The Junior League of Huntsville has been part of building a better community and making lasting community change for over 64 years.

 This mantra of the Butterfly Project expresses the transformative mission of this JLH program, which rewards deserving high school seniors across Huntsville and Madison County not only by outfitting them for their prom, but more importantly, by providing thousands of dollars in scholarship money toward their college careers.
 In the process, the lives and futures of these girls are changed.

-Every month, the members of the JLH CAMP team bring enrichment and excitement to the preschoolers at the Huntsville Child Care Center, operated by the Heart of the Valley YMCA to serve at-risk children of primarily low-income families.
-JLH members plan activities for these three and four-year-olds that will be both educational and fun, whether it’s a pumpkin party at Halloween, a visit from Santa during the holidays, a field day in the spring, or a special performance by local entertainers.
+Every month, the members of the JLH CAMP team bring enrichment and excitement to at risk preschoolers at the Huntsville Child Care Center, operated by the Heart of the Valley YMCA.
+JLH members plan activities for these three- and four-year-olds that are both educational and fun.

 The Helping Hands group works in the community to provide hands-on assistance to local non-profit agencies.
 Nonprofit agencies who align with the Junior League of Huntsville’s focus area are encouraged to complete a Volunteer Request Application.